Seemor

 Casa Manco, Prati.
 A (food 9.1).
 Pizza al taglio.
 The highest-scoring Italian restaurant in our database, across any city.
 People grab slices and eat standing on the sidewalk.

 Iolanda vino e Cucina, Monteverde.
 A (food 8.6).
-Roman cooking in a residential neighborhood where most tourists never venture.
+Roman cooking in a residential neighborhood where most tourists never go.

 SPESSO, Trevi.
 A- (food 8.6).
 Roman street food.
 A rare find in one of Rome's most tourist-heavy areas.